 Another study from the US, Hoen at al (2013), attempts a difference-in-difference comparison for wind farms, but using cross-sectional comparisons between houses at different distances from the turbines.
 This study uses fairly sparse data on 61 wind farms across nine US states.
-The sample contains over 50,000 transactions, but very few transactions in the areas near the wind farms: only 1198 transactions reported within 1 mile of current or future turbines (p20) and only 300 postdating construction.
+The sample contains over 50,000 transactions, but very few transactions in the areas near the wind farms: only 1198 transactions reported within 1 mile of current or future turbines (p20) and only 300 post-dating construction.
 Their cross-sectional difference-in-difference comparison is between places beyond and within 3 miles of a wind farm site and the research design does not exploit price changes or repeat sales.
 The conclusions of the paper are that there is 'no statistical evidence that home values near turbines were affected' by wind turbines, which is true in a literal sense.
 However, as in Lang et al (2014), the point estimates indicate some quite sizeable effects; it is the fact that the point estimates are imprecise and have big standard errors that makes them statistically uninformative.
+A similar conclusion is reached, for similar reasons, in Vyn and Mcullough (2014) who study the impact of turbines in a large windfarm in Canada on neighbouring farmland and residential sales.
+Their dataset includes over 5000 residential sales and over 1500 farm sales, and the authors went to considerable trouble to determine turbine visibility.
+Sadly though, only a very small number of sales occur after turbine construction.
+A total of 18 sales occur within 1km and 79 within 5km (their Table 2) after the wind farm was built.
+Inevitably this means the results are not very informative and are very imprecise.
+As in many previous studies, the standard errors are so large and the point estimates vary so much from specification to specification, that the authors can only conclude that "while the results indicate a general lack of significantly negative effects across the properties examined in this study, this does not preclude any negative effects from occurring on individual properties" and note that "a recent appraiser's report on the impacts of Melancthon's wind turbines ... found that the values of five specific properties in close proximity to turbines declined by up to 59%."
+(Vyn and Mcullough p.388).

-3 Their regressions also control for an unspecified number of city-by-quarter fixed effects, which seem likely to absorb much of the impact of the wind farms on prices making it difficult to detect any effects even if they exist.
+&lt;sup>3 Their regressions also control for an unspecified number of city-by-quarter fixed effects, which seem likely to absorb much of the impact of the wind farms on prices making it difficult to detect any effects even if they exist.